 HCC Community - Thoughts and readings October 2020

 As we cannot meet together as church at this time we have provided a place where we can share our thoughts and readings, as we normally do in our Sunday morning meetings.
-Please click here to submit your own thoughts and they will be added to this page.

 The following thoughts were shared during Zoom church on Sunday 11th October: The focus of the sharing was trust.
 The Lord is building trust within each of us.
 We don't always need to understand what is going on - we simply need to believe and then trust.
 The following readings were shared:

 'Do not let your heart envy sinners, but always be zealous for the fear of the Lord.
 There is surely a future hope for you, and your hope will not be cut off.'
 (Proverbs 23:17-18)

 Whereby shall I know?
 Oswald Chambers edited by James Reimann 'My Utmost for His Highest' (updated edition) 10th October